GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 As techniques for identifying alignments between data models is beyond the scope of this document, we refer interested readers to specialized literature in this field, such as {{ONTO-MATCH-2022}}.

-# Strategies for the ITSM-KG construction

-TODO Introduce the section.

-## Aligning operator-specificities with a multi-faceted knowledge graph {#sec-gluing-techniques}
+## Implementing alignments of model-specificities to a multi-faceted knowledge graph {#sec-gluing-techniques}

-TODO Introduce the main case and subcases
+TODO Introduce the main case and subcases / Aligning operator-specificities with a multi-faceted knowledge graph

 TODO Briefly explain challenges in model to RDF transformation